 History of Asbestos Use in the Navy

-Although all of the other branches of the military—the Army, Coast Guard, Marines, and Air Force—used asbestos, they did not use them to the extent of the Navy.
-This is why so many veterans who get help filing for VA Benefits with us are former Navy serviceman.
-Veterans of the Coast Guard have similar risks to members of the Navy, but the branch is the military’s smallest and thus it has the fewest cases of mesothelioma each year.
+Although all of the other branches of the military used asbestos, they did not use them to the extent that the Navy did.
+This is why so many veterans who get help filing for VA benefits are former Navy Sailors.

-Because asbestos was used so often in ship infrastructure, sailors working on insulation, piping, or other parts of the ship often unknowingly released asbestos into the air unknowingly while going about their normal duties.
+Asbestos in Navy ships was virtually everywhere.
+Sailors working on insulation, piping, or other parts of the ship often released asbestos into the air unknowingly while going about their normal duties.

 - Boiler rooms